epfl-ada/ada-2021-project-aibohphobia/README.md

 **Data cleaning:**

-A function is used to clean the data in the following ways:
+The data is cleaned by:
-- Remove "None" speakers
+- Removing "None" speakers
-- Remove speakers havong a low porbability (50% threshold)
+- Removing speakers havong a low porbability (50% threshold)
-- Verify quotes are non empty
+- Verifying quotes are non empty

 **Additional data extraction**

-Using the URL and data from Wikidata provided, we obtain further information:
+Using the URL and data from Wikidata:
-- Tags are added if the url contains specific mentions of a topic from a predefined list (e.g.: sports, business, music...)
+- Tags are added if the URL contains words of a topic from a predefined list (e.g.: sports, business, ...)
 - Using the URLs from QuoteBank, we extract features such as the country of origin from the newspaper using WikiData API
 - Change QIDs to labels (e.g.: "Q31" to "Belgium")
 - Using the QID the speaker's nationality, date of birth and gender are found
-- The age (for the speakers still alive today) is calculated at the moment of the quote
+- The speaker age (up to 100 yrs) is calculated at the moment of the quote.
-- The URL is used to query the wikidata to find the country of origin of media which cited the quote

 **Initial analysis of data**